25 Charlotte Pizzas You Must Try

 Take one good look at the pepperoni on Bisonte’s piled-high classic pie and compare them to those on a pizza that’s not Buffalo-style.
 You’ll see that Bisonte’s pepperoni is smaller, with drool-drawing charred rims.
 These iconic slices of meat are what Steve calls “cup ‘n’ char”—when cooked, they form little cups and char just around the edges, making for delightful pools of grease that enhance the flavors.

-With home-made blue cheese and marinara sauce—just about everything they don’t ship in from Buffalo is house-made; the Beef on Weck rolls are from western New York’s Costanzo’s—the brothers of Bisonte are bringing Buffalo’s best into their new neighborhoods. —A.R.
+With home-made blue cheese and marinara sauce—just about everything they don’t ship in from Buffalo is house-made; the Beef on Weck rolls are from western New York’s Costanzo’s—the brothers of Bisonte are bringing Buffalo’s best into their new neighborhoods.
+Multiple locations.

 Matt’s Chicago Dog

 Pizza style is preference, and if yours is deep-dish, Chicago-style, the Cornelius location of Matt’s Chicago Dog is your place.
-Don’t shy away from the “blanket of cheese” on these pies, because that, plus the vine-ripe tomatoes on top, is what makes these slices quintessentially Chicagoan. —A.R.
+Don’t shy away from the “blanket of cheese” on these pies, because that, plus the vine-ripe tomatoes on top, is what makes these slices quintessentially Chicagoan.
+Multiple locations.

 19. Garlic & Clams